EdiTechStudio/Beta-ETS/README.md

 # hello-world
-This project is for getting used to with github, as a beginner.
+This project is for getting used to with html, as a beginner.
-Testing and learning commit changes
+Testing and learning the changes
-Ok Final